particle-iot/docs/src/content/reference/device-os/firmware.md

 Scan for BLE devices.
 This is typically used by a central device to find nearby BLE devices that can be connected to.
 It can also be used by an observer to find nearby beacons that continuously transmit data.

-There are three overloads of scan(), however all of them are synchronous.
+There are three overloads of `BLE.scan()`, however all of them are synchronous.
 The calls do not return until the scan is complete.
-The `setScanTimeout()` function determines how long the scan will run for.
+The `BLE.setScanTimeout()` method determines how long the scan will run for.

 The default is 5 seconds, however you can change it using `setScanTimeout()`.